BandarALkatheri/luxfashion_app/README.md

-# luxfashion_app1.txt
+# luxfashion_app

-Screenshots of the application
+Screenshots of the application1.txt

 Splash & Intro Screens